Lucia's Blog: 2016-02-14

 • Jude 6: "And the angels who did not stay within their own position of authority, but left their proper dwelling, he has kept in eternal chains under gloomy darkness until the judgment of the great day."

 Although one might say that these verses don't specifically say much about Satan, the truth is that they do affirm that angels can and do sin.
-This reality blends well with Jesus' statement in Matthew 25:41 and has some powerful implications.
-Notice what Jesus says:
+This reality blends well with Jesus' statement in Matthew 25:41 and has powerful implications.
+Notice what Jesus says,

 "Then he will say to those on his left, ‘Depart from me, you cursed, into the eternal fire prepared for the devil and his angels."